atticus-carter/cv/_sources/book/LA2.md

 There are various types of annotations depending on the task, but the most common ones we'll focus on in this lesson are:
 1. **Bounding Boxes**
-2. **Instance Segmentation**
+2. **Segmentation**
 3. **Keypoint Annotation**

 These annotation types are essential for different computer vision tasks, such as object detection, segmentation, and pose estimation.

 ## 1. Bounding Boxes

 Bounding boxes are one of the simplest and most widely used types of annotations.
-They involve drawing a rectangle around an object of interest in the image.
+They involve drawing a square rectangle around an object of interest in the image and noting the pixel coordinates of each corner as well as the class it is defining.

 :::{figure} images/poralia.png
 :name: bboxes_example
-Multiple Organisms are annotated using bounding boxes Credit: A.Carter, OOI-NSF
+Multiple Organisms are annotated using bounding boxes.
+Credit: A.Carter, OOI-NSF
 :::

 ### Format in PyTorch